kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-2-the-wild-west-web.md

 But LBRY is more.
 It is a protocol (`lbry://`) for any type of digital content, for example, videos, music, ebooks, or video games.
 It has the aim to become the digital library of the future.

-The content of the network is distributed across a network of hosts similar to BitTorrent, but with build-in possibilities for monetization, while the metadata lives on a blockchain.
+The content of the network is distributed across a network of hosts similar to BitTorrent, but with built-in possibilities for monetization, while the metadata lives on a blockchain.

 Content creators can set a price or give the content away for free, content consumers can tip content creators or purchase paid content.
 LBRY uses its own crypto-currency `LBC` (LBRY Credits).